umerijaz/TAXAassign/README.md

-TAXAassign_v0.3
+TAXAassign
 ===============

-TAXAassign is useful for annotating sequences at different taxonomic levels using  NCBI's taxonomy and the latest version is developed by Umer Zeeshan Ijaz (http://userweb.eng.gla.ac.uk/umer.ijaz/index.htm) under the supervision of Christopher Quince (http://userweb.eng.gla.ac.uk/christopher.quince) in the following Cost Action Meeting:
+TAXAassign is useful for annotating sequences at different taxonomic levels using  NCBI's taxonomy and the latest version is developed by [Umer Zeeshan Ijaz](http://userweb.eng.gla.ac.uk/umer.ijaz/index.htm) under the supervision of [Christopher Quince](http://userweb.eng.gla.ac.uk/christopher.quince) in the following Cost Action Meeting:

 ```
 COST Action: ES1103